vedph/pythia/doc/components.md

 ## Text Mappers

 Components which build a navigable, hierarchic text map from a document.
+A text map is an abstraction modeled as a tree, where each node targets a specific portion of the document.
+Such maps are used to browse through documents, and to pick portions of text from map nodes.

 ### XML Text Mapper

 - tag: `text-mapper.xml` (in `Corpus.Core.Plugin`)

 A generic XML text mapper.
 This mapper assumes that a specified element is the root node of the map, and then walks down its tree, inserting nodes only for those elements which match any of the specified paths.
+Thus, you should provide a single node with an XPath expression targeting the root element for the map, and then as many descendant nodes as required, each with an XPath relative to its parent.

+Note that the only requirement is that the descendant node path must target an element which is a descendant of the parent node path; it must not be a direct child, nor there has to be a 1:1 relationship between the map tree and the XML DOM tree.

 Options: